da-yin/ccbr1022-nanostring/Readme.md

 NanoString technology provides a platform to directly measure mRNA expression without cDNA synthesis and amplification steps.The expression level of a target molecule is measured by counting the number of times the barcode for that molecule is detected by a digital analyzer.
 The system is sensitive enough to detect low abundance molecules.
 The NanoString nCounter system also provides more accurate quantifications of mRNA expressions than polymerase chain reaction (PCR)-based methods and microarrays in formalin fixed paraffin embedded samples, where RNA degradation is commonly observed.

 This project has a datset with panel of 770 endogenous genes, 10 housekeeping genes, several positive and negative genes.
+For count data, two classes of methods are generally used for normalization.
+The first one is average-bulk normalization which assumes most genes are not significantly Differentially Expressed (DE) across all the samples.
+This is commonly used in RNA-seq data normalization such as TMM, UQ, RLE, etc.

-Basically, two classes of methods are available to normalize gene expression data using global normalization factors.
-They are the control-based normalization and the average-bulk normalization.
-The former class of methods assumes the total expression level summed over a pre-specified group of genes is approximately the same across all the samples.
+The other class of methods, here used in nanostring data, assumes the total expression level summed over a pre-specified group of genes is approximately the same across all the samples.The control-based normalization often uses RNA from a group of internal control genes (e.g., housekeeping genes) and external spike-in RNA (positive and negative genes).
+The accuracy and reliability of gene expression results are dependent upon the proper normalization of the data against these internal reference genes.

-The latter class of methods assumes most genes are not significantly Differentially Expressed (DE) across all the samples.
-The control-based normalization often uses RNA from a group of internal control genes (e.g., housekeeping genes) or external spike-in RNA [e.g., ERCC RNA (Jiang et al., 2011)], while the average-bulk normalization is more commonly used for their universality. ‘accuracy and reliability of gene expression results are dependent upon the proper normalization of the data against internal reference genes’ (5).
-Most current normalization methods use spiked-in negative and positive controls and reference (housekeeping) genes, each of which has a good record of effectiveness in related technologies.
+First I plotted the normalized counts for housekeeping genes.
+These are ten genes provided by Nanostring, and is expected to have stable and similar level of expression across all samples.
+However it looks like only G6PD, OAZ1 and SDHA have stable expression.
+Several other genes even have zeros in some of the samples, which is not expected.

 ![housekeeping genes](https://github.com/da-yin/ccbr1022-nanostring/blob/master/Analysis/Results/housekeepingGenes.png)